WilliamY97/LearningJournal/uWaterloo/ECE224/Lesson2.md

 request and the initiation of service.
 Latency can involve both hardware/softwar delays.

 **Real-Time System:** A system that guarantees a worst-case latency for critical events.

+## Performance, Latency, and Throughput

+Latency: Delay between arrival of request and completion of service.
+One could also consider the average latency or the maximum latency by considering more results.

+Throughput: A measure of how many items can be processed per unit of time.
+Ex.
+A system could have a very high latency (5 years for Waterloo Engineering) but still have a throughput of 900 graduates per year.

+## Synchronization Mechanisms

+**Blind Cycle**: Software waits for some amount of time and then acts on data whether or not the device is ready (Dont sync at all)

+**Occasional Polling**: Device status is checked at the convenience of the designer

+**Periodic Polling**: Device status is checked after a pre-determined amount of time and this repeats until the device is done.
+Usually implemented with time-interrupt

+**Tight Polling Loop (Gadfly or Busy Waiting)**: Software continously checks the I/O status, waiting for the device to be done.
+Although this is implemented as a very tight loop (i.e. continously testing one status register and looping until the device is ready), it could be implemented as a sequence of tests (i.e. continously testing a set of status registers and looping until a device in the set is ready).

+**Interrupt Handling**: Device generates a hardware interrupt to request service immediately

+## Performance of Synchronization Mechanisms

+- First three sync mechanisms (Blind cycle, Occasional Polling, and Periodic Polling) are CPU-oriented.
+This means device waits for CPU to initiate synchronization

+- Last two sync mechanisms (Tight Polling Loop and Interrupt Handling) are device-oriented:
+Device demands immediate service to reduce device latency

+## Polling Loop Synchronization - Processing Input Data

+- Poll the device, wait until data is available, and then read the input data.